 The Affordable Care Act — sometimes called Obamacare — is the 2010 federal law intended to increase the availability and affordability of health insurance for Americans while reducing the overall costs of health care.

-Parts of the Affordable Care Act are already in effect.
+The Affordable Care Act is now in effect.
 For example, children can now stay on their parents’ health insurance until age 26 — even if they live on their own and aren’t in school.
 The law also requires insurance companies to cover people with pre-existing conditions and makes it harder to cancel someone’s policy just because they’re ill.

 So what does all this mean to Coloradans?

-Like most Americans, you already have private health insurance, Medicaid, Medicare, or military coverage.
+Like most Americans, you already have employer-provided health insurance, privately purchased insurance, Medicaid, Child Health Plan Plus, Medicare, or military coverage.
 Therefore, you probably won’t need to do anything.
 Most of the changes have to do with expanding health care coverage to the one in five Americans who are uninsured.

 What if I want to explore my options?